yogami/filteredmatches/README.md

 Once the filtered matches jar file is created then run the command

-# mvn exec:java
+# mvn exec:java -Dstart

-This should start the embedded jetty server.
+This should start the app

 Navigate to the url # <your_server_url>:8080/matches/caroline (eg: http://localhost:8080/matches/caroline)

 and the matches page should load.

+# mvn exec:java -Dstop

+from another window should stop the app